-In this Bash Tutorial, we will learn the syntax and usage of Bash Else If statement with example Bash Scripts.
+In this Bash Tutorial, we will learn the syntax and usage of Bash Else If statement with example Bash scripts.
+The elif keyword is used when a shell script has to test more than one condition in order, instead of writing many separate if statements.

 Bash Else If is kind of an extension to Bash If Else statement.
 In Bash else-if, there can be multiple elif blocks with a boolean expression for each of them.
-If elif if ladder appears like a conditional ladder.
+The Bash elif ladder is useful when exactly one matching branch should run from a group of possible conditions.

 Syntax of Bash Else IF – elif